Civil Engineering Building (H20)

 Level 4, Room CE404

-Professor of Geotechnical Engineering School of Civil & Environmental Engineering
+Professor and Acting Head, School of Civil & Environmental Engineering

-Nasser Khalili is currently the Acting Head of School and brings to this position an international reputation for innovation and setting industry standards.
+Nasser Khalili is the head of geotechnical engineering and brings to this position an international reputation for innovation and setting industry standards.

 Professor Khalili’s publications are prolific, awarded, often cited and highly regarded, particularly his work in unsaturated soil mechanics and computational geo-mechanics.
 In the last two years alone, he has contributed to over 25 peer reviewed articles and is credited with the development of the first thermodynamically consistent framework for constitutive modelling of unsaturated porous media.
 Similarly, his research into the mechanics of double porosity media has set an international benchmark in numerical modelling of fractured porous media.